List of A Song of Ice and Fire characters: Beric Dondarrion

 Beric Dondarrion is a gallant knight with great fighting skill.
 In A Game of Thrones, Eddard Stark sends him to arrest Gregor Clegane and bring peace to the Riverlands.
 He is ambushed and killed by Lannister forces.
 Thoros of Myr accidentally revives him with magic during the funeral service.
 By A Storm of Swords, he and his men have formed an outlaw band called the Brotherhood Without Banners.
 The Brotherhood starts a guerrilla war against raiders in the Riverlands.
 The success of these ambushes earns him the nickname the Lightning Lord, also reference to his coat of arms.
-He is killed several other times, only to be repeatedly brought back to life.
-These continuous resurrections lead him to lose part of the memories related to his previous life every time.
+He is killed several other times, only to be brought back to life.
+These resurrections lead him to lose part of the memories related to his previous life every time.
 In the third book, he and his men find the corpse of Catelyn Stark.
 He resurrects her with the last of his life force and dies for the final time.

 House Arryn

-House Arryn is one of the Great Houses of the Seven Kingdoms and is the principal house in the Vale.
+House Arryn is described as one of the Great Houses of the Seven Kingdoms and is the principal house in the Vale.
 It is descended from Kings of Mountain and Vale.
-Its main seat is at the Eyrie, a small castle located at the top of a mountain and reputed to be impregnable, where they are the Wardens of the East.
+Its main seat is at the Eyrie, a small castle atop of a mountain and reputed to be impregnable, where they are the Wardens of the East.
 Its coat of arms displays a white moon-and-falcon on a sky blue field, and its words are As High as Honor.
 Bastards born in the Vale are generally given the surname "Stone".

 Jon Arryn was the head of the Arryn family until he was poisoned shortly before A Game of Thrones.
 His only child, Robert "Sweetrobin" Arryn, became Lord of the Vale with Lysa Tully acting as regent.

 Family

 Jon Arryn

 Jon Arryn was the Lord of the Eyrie, Defender of the Vale, Warden of the East, and Hand to King Robert Baratheon before the events of A Game of Thrones.
 He took Robert and Eddard Stark as wards and became a father figure to both.
 When King Aerys II Targaryen commanded him to hand over his wards for execution, Jon rose up in rebellion.
 To earn the support of House Tully in the rebellion, Jon married the much younger Lysa Tully.
 Throughout Robert's reign, Jon was left with most of the responsibility of the Seven Kingdoms.
 When Stannis Baratheon had doubts about the parentage of Queen Cersei Lannister's children, he brought his suspicions to Jon, who confirmed that Cersei's children were not fathered by Robert, but by her brother Jaime.
 Before he could reveal this publicly, Lysa poisoned him on Littlefinger's orders to stop him from sending their son Robin Arryn away as a ward.
+Jon Arryn's death immediately precedes and directly prompts the story that begins in A Game of Thrones.